Kikunae Ikeda: Discoveries

 Kikunae Ikeda also studied other foods to see if they contained umami, and confirmed that glutamate was responsible for part of the flavor of meat, seaweed and tomatoes.
 He believed that humans likely developed a taste for glutamate because it signaled the presence of proteins.

+Praise

 On 18 April 1985, the Japan Patent Office selected him as one of Ten Japanese Great Inventors.